jawhite04/js-unit-test-examples/README.md

 I've seen Sinon be challenged with self-invoking code due to how modules are loaded and cached.
 Jest has features for module caching, making its tests more straightforward in this context.

+### `src/testAware.js`

+Ideally, application source code is not where environment selection is being managed.
+Environment-specific values should be provided by the build system and code should use the value provided irrespective of environment.

+Exceptions exist.
+For example, a native mobile app might use a compiler directive to expose UI testing hooks.

 ### `src/common/*.js`

 These set up problems, but themselves are not intended to be problematic. the interactions with the callees is the problematic part.